Aliases for HP Gene

 GeneCards Summary for HP Gene

 HP (Haptoglobin) is a Protein Coding gene.
-Diseases associated with HP include anhaptoglobinemia and bronchopneumonia.
-Among its related pathways are amb2 Integrin signaling and Vesicle-mediated transport.
-GO annotations related to this gene include serine-type endopeptidase activity and hemoglobin binding.
-An important paralog of this gene is PROC.
+Diseases associated with HP include Anhaptoglobinemia and Plasmodium Falciparum Malaria.
+Among its related pathways are Innate Immune System and amb2 Integrin signaling.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and hemoglobin binding.
+An important paralog of this gene is HPR.

 As a result of hemolysis, hemoglobin is found to accumulate in the kidney and is secreted in the urine.
 Haptoglobin captures, and combines with free plasma hemoglobin to allow hepatic recycling of heme iron and to prevent kidney damage.
-Haptoglobin also acts as an Antimicrobial; Antioxidant, has antibacterial activity and plays a role in modulating many aspects of the acute phase response.
-Hemoglobin/haptoglobin complexes are rapidely cleared by the macrophage CD163 scavenger receptor expressed on the surface of liver Kupfer cells through an endocytic lysosomal degradation pathway.
+Haptoglobin also acts as an antioxidant, has antibacterial activity, and plays a role in modulating many aspects of the acute phase response.
+Hemoglobin/haptoglobin complexes are rapidly cleared by the macrophage CD163 scavenger receptor expressed on the surface of liver Kupfer cells through an endocytic lysosomal degradation pathway.